 The adventure of recruitment

 I have true empathy for all of us entrepreneurs out there who face the challenge of recruitment.
 We are often struck by budget and inter-mental standards.
 Rather than qualifying the candidate we impose this dream in our mind on them.
-One problem is the recruit doesn't know what you are doing to ourself.
+One problem is we may not realize what we are doing to ourself.
 We set ourself up for failure by forgetting the candidate is not a mind reader.

-Who we believe qualifies for he position is often driven by our desperation.
+Who we believe qualifies for he position is often driven by desperation.
 Of course our ego will not allow us to believe it.
 What it really takes to motivate someone into desire and drive to perform is often a language other than we speak.
 Why?
 Because we came up under one belief system and the new generations came up under another.
-We are the ones who have to be willing to alter our style.
+We are the ones who have to be willing to alter our style of communication.
 It doesn't mean we have to lower our standards.
 It only means we have to be willing to learn a new way of achieving the same goal with different words and follow up the development process.

 If you don't agree with the tragedy in these previous examples then I wish you well in your company.
 If you are losing middle management every five years than it is YOU the CEO and owner that is failing.